 Vision Expo East 2024: Shedding Light on Orthokeratology

-Eye pain is a perpetual area of concern for patients because pain, redness, and vision changes can come from any number of underlying issues.
+Pain, redness, and vision changes can come from any number of underlying issues, making eye pain a perpetual area of concern for patients.
 Thorough exams remain essential to establishing the true root cause and treating appropriately.

 This type of patient concern sometimes necessitates an “emergency” eye appointment, and ODs are finding success with telehealth for such consults, to quickly determine how urgent the situation is and what the immediate next steps should be.
 Telehealth is also becoming a popular option for continuity of care when it comes to discomfort from allergies, mild inflammation or conjunctivitis, styes, etc.